-If you’re in the market (or the mood) to finally own a place you can call your own, you’ll want to know everything there is to know about the First-Time Homebuyer Act of 2021.
+If you’re in the market to buy a house, you’ll want to know everything there is to know about first-time home buyer tax credits and grant programs – including a bill awaiting congressional approval – the First-Time Homebuyer Act of 2021.

 What’s a First-Time Home Buyer Tax Credit?

-A first-time home buyer tax credit is a government program that gives newbie home buyers a break on their income taxes.
+A first-time home buyer tax credit is a government program that gives first-time home buyers a break on their income taxes.
+Federal, state and local housing tax credits are home buyer incentives that help make homeownership accessible and affordable.

-In 2006 and 2007, a housing bubble developed in the United States.
-In 2008, the housing market bubble burst, leading to the Great Recession, which had long-term consequences for the U.S. economy and the banking sector.
+In 2006 and 2007, a housing bubble developed in the U.S. In 2008, the housing market bubble burst, leading to the Great Recession, which had long-term consequences for the U.S. economy and the banking sector.
 In the wake of the recession, lenders tightened the criteria to qualify for mortgages.
-And many potential buyers found it harder to get approved for home loans.
+And many potential buyers found it harder to qualify for home loans.

-In 2008, Congress passed the Housing and Economic Recovery Act (HERA).
+The U.S. government introduced first-time home buyer tax credit programs to revitalize the economy after the housing bubble burst in 2008, including the 2008 Housing and Economic Recovery Act (HERA).
 The goal was to revitalize the American economy and encourage people to buy homes.

-Qualified buyers who closed on properties between April 8, 2008, and January 1, 2009, were able to get the temporary tax credit, which worked like an interest-free loan.
+Qualified buyers who closed on properties between April 8, 2008, and January 1, 2009, could get the temporary tax credit, which worked as an interest-free loan.

-The tax credit program ended in 2010, but the First-Time Homebuyer Act of 2021 builds from the federal government’s legislative legacy of supporting first-time home buyers.
+The tax credit program, which ended in 2010, is no longer available to first-time home buyers.
+But the First-Time Homebuyer Act of 2021 builds off the federal government’s legislative legacy of supporting first-time home buyers.

-U.S. lawmakers introduced the First-Time Homebuyer Act of 2021 in April.
+U.S. lawmakers introduced the First-Time Homebuyer Act in April 2021.
 The bill supports a key campaign promise of President Biden to address the housing affordability crisis.

-The bill proposes a tax credit worth up to 10% of the home’s purchase price or $15,000 max.
-The program would apply to all home purchases beginning January 1, 2021, and may even work retroactively for homes that were bought in 2020.
+The bill, which has not been enacted, proposes a tax credit worth up to 10% of a home’s purchase price or $15,000 max.
+The credit would apply to all home purchases beginning January 1, 2021, and may even work retroactively for homes bought in 2020.

 If you qualify, the tax credit will lower what you owe in federal taxes.
 If you’re married but file taxes separately from your partner, each of you can claim half the total credit amount you qualify for.

-Here are the requirements eligible home buyers must meet:
+Here are the requirements eligible home buyers must meet under the proposed bill:

-- You must be a first-time home buyer, or you haven’t owned a home or co-signed a mortgage in the last 3 years.
-(This includes primary homes, secondary homes and vacation properties.)
+- You must be a first-time home buyer or haven’t owned a home or co-signed a mortgage in the last 3 years.
+(This includes primary residences, second homes and vacation properties.)

 - You can only use the tax credit once.